Fad-fad/alx-system_engineering-devops/README.md

 #!/bin/bash
-Each script executes basic commands of linux
+This repository caontains the basic commands of linux \n